cilevanmarken/BayesDiff/README.md

 We have performed a hyperparameter search over the sigma noise and prior precision of the LLLA layer.
 To reproduce these findings, the following command can be executed:

 ### Evaluation
-For evaluation there are multiple python scripts to execute
+For evaluation there are multiple python scripts to execute.
+For CelebA, we have created a test dataset of 22000 images, which we placed in /src/
 ```shell
 cd /src/evaluation